Bio Booster Armor Guyver: Characters

 Agito is of medium build and muscular; he is a third-year student at the same high school the others attend, but looks older.
 Portrayed as an anti-hero, he almost never allows sentiment to stand in his way.
 He appears shrewd and calculating.
 At one point a candidate-member of the Cronos Elite, he is now viewed by them as a traitor.
 Even though he may have activated his Unit before Oswald A. Lisker, the second Guyver, he did not openly appear in his Guyver armor until after Lisker was eliminated and thus he was dubbed "Guyver III".
 Agito shows a frightening knowledge of what the Guyver can do throughout the series.
 After the Cronos conquest, Agito leads a resistance organization known as "Zeus No Ikazuchi" or "Zeus' Thunderbolts", as he plans to overthrow Cronos and steal their power (as the god Zeus did to his father, Cronos).
+By exerting his willpower, Agito has the ability to summon the Guyver Gigantic armor even if Shō is already using it.
+When Agito uses the Guyver Gigantic, it changes form to resemble Guyver III, becoming "Guyver Gigantic Dark."
+After Shō permanently claims ownership of the original Guyver Gigantic, Agito obtains his own personal Unit.